 i Approach of the central bank

-Cryptoassets are neither deemed money nor equated with fiat currency.
-No cryptoasset is backed by the government or the Bank of Japan (BOJ) neither supports nor prohibits the use of cryptoassets.
+Cryptoassets are neither deemed to be money nor equated with fiat currency.
+The Bank of Japan (BOJ) neither supports nor prohibits the use of cryptoassets.

 ii Money transmission

 Only licensed banks or registered fund transfer business operators are permitted to engage in 'funds remittance transactions' regulated under the Banking Act or PSA as a business.
-The Supreme Court, in a case precedent, has defined money remittance transactions to mean 'the planned or actual transfer of funds, as requested by customers, through utilisation of a fund transfer system without physical transportation of cash between physically distant parties'.
-As funds do not include cryptoassets, however, a cryptoasset remittance transaction is unlikely to be deemed a money remittance transaction.
+The Supreme Court, in a case precedent, has defined funds remittance transactions to mean 'the planned or actual transfer of funds, as requested by customers, through utilisation of a funds transfer system without physical transportation of cash between physically distant parties'.
+As funds do not include cryptoassets, however, a cryptoasset remittance transaction is unlikely to be deemed a funds remittance transaction.